The Ultimate Guide: Pets Traveling to Mexico

 • Keep calm: Your pet will be looking up to you the entire trip, seeing how you react and mirroring your stress levels.
 Do your best to keep yourself composed.
 Try not to show your stress levels, keep your tone calm, offer lots of good pets and scratches, and if you don’t think it will upset their tummy’s, give them a small piece of a treat.

-Checklist of items to bring with you on the flight
+Checklist of items to bring with you:

 • Leash